Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 ![Login successful](./images/success-login.png)

 ### Implemment Ride Sharing Functionality & Database to store and return ride results
-+ A user will request a ride and then a unicorn is sent to their location
++ A user will request a ride and then a unicorn is sent to their location.
+Here we use Lamda that allows code to runs serverlessly following some trigger.

 ![Login successful](./images/success-login.png)